gregoriomezquita/ml-agents/Reacher/Report.md

 <p align="center">
   <img width="460" height="300" src="images/DDPG-nodes-32.png">
 </p>
-Elapsed time is now much less than before with the same results and the following is the agent in action:
+Elapsed time is now much less than before with even better results and the following is the agent in action:

 <p align="center">
   <img width="460" height="300" src="images/DDPG-sigma-0-nodes-32.gif">
 </p>

-Reducing the nodes of the actor to 16 does not allow the agent to learn so quickly:
+### The agent is able to learn the task in **36 episodes**

 ## Conclusions
 + Network definitions, initializer and batch normalization have been key elements for the agent to start learning.